In consultation with the customer or product owner, the team divides up the work to be done into functional increments called “user stories.”

 For most Agile teams user stories are the main vehicle of incremental software delivery, and offer the following benefits:

 - mitigating the risks of delayed feedback, all the more so

 - if the software is released to production frequently

 - for the customer or product owner, the option to change their mind on the details or the scheduling priority of any user story not yet implemented

 - for developers, being given clear and precise acceptance criteria, and ongoing feedback as they complete work

 - promoting a clear separation of responsibilities between defining the “what” (province of the customer or product owner) and the “how” (province of the technical team), leveraging the skills and creativity of each

-Incremental development in general, and the "nano-incremental" strategy embodied in user stories in particular, has significant impacts on projects' testing strategies, and in particular all but mandates significant test automation.
+Incremental development in general, and the “nano-incremental” strategy embodied in user stories in particular, have significant impacts on projects’ testing strategies, and in particular all but mandate significant test automation.